liberforce/greetings-from-the-free-side/content/recycling-on-the-net.md

 Slug: recycling-on-the-net
 Status: published

 Another good way to recycle things is [Freecycle](http://www.freecycle.org/).
 People just give out anything.
-Youcan too, when for example [your CD cases become toocumbersome](http://davyd.livejournal.com/204444.html).
-I still didn't achieved to get something (too slow to answer),but hope to get some old PCs to switch to Linux.
+You can too, when for example [your CD cases become too cumbersome](http://davyd.livejournal.com/204444.html).
+I still didn't achieved to get something (too slow to answer), but hope to get some old PCs to switch to Linux.